donuk/pyboard-robotics/README.md

 Copy one of the files from the projects folder onto the drive and call it main.py.

-Now if you restart the board (unplugging and plugging it back in will do this or presing the reset button if you can reach it.
+Now restart the board to start running the program.
+Unplugging and plugging it back in will do this or presing the reset button if you can reach it.

 ### Programming the board interactivley